kapsner/lightgbm.py/README.md

 reticulate::py_config()
 ```

-Then use the function `install_py_lightgbm` in order to install the lightgbm python module.
+Then use the function `lightgbm.py::install_py_lightgbm` in order to install the lightgbm python module.
 This function will first look, if the reticulate package is configured well and if the python module `lightgbm` is aready present.
 If not, it is automatically installed.

 ```r
 lightgbm.py::install_py_lightgbm()